OiivaeCommunity/ovicommunity/CODE_OF_CONDUCT.md

 If you feel you have been falsely or unfairly accused of violating this Code of Conduct, you should notify Ovi's Moderation Team with a concise description of your grievance.
 Your grievance will be handled in accordance with our existing governing policies.
 [Policy](https://docs.oiivae.com/en/latest/guidelines.html)

 Contact a moderator as soon as possible.
-If one is not available, submit a Ban Request.
+If one is not available, submit a Ban Appeal.

 ## 9. Scope